Andrew Everett: Impact Wrestling / Total Nonstop Action Wrestling (2015–2018, 2022, 2023, 2024)

 On February 9, 2017, Everett was attacked by Trevor Lee and Gregory Shane Helms, kicking him out of the Helms Dynasty, turning him face in the process.
 On February 23, 2017, Everett ran down and saved DJZ from Lee and Helms.
 On the April 20 episode of Impact Wrestling, Lee lost the Impact Wrestling X Division Championship to Low Ki in a Six-Way match including Everett, Sonjay Dutt, Dezmond Xavier and Suicide.

 On the July 6 episode of Impact Wrestling episode of Impact, Everett entered the 2017 GFW Super X Cup Tournament.
 On July 13, he was eliminated in the first round by A. C. H.

 On the October 5 episode of Impact!, Everett joined the alliance of Trevor Lee and Caleb Konley, losing to the team of Sonjay Dutt, Petey Williams and Matt Sydal in a six-man tag team match, turning heel again in the process.

 On April 24, 2018, DJ Z and Everett defeated Eli Drake and Scott Steiner to win the Impact World Tag Team Championship, turning Everett face again.
-On April 26, 2018, Everett nd DJZ lost the titles to The Latin American Xchange (Santana and Ortiz).
+On April 26, 2018, Everett and DJZ lost the titles to The Latin American Xchange (Santana and Ortiz).

-On May 25, Everett took part in the 2018 JT Lightning Invitational Tournament in Cleveland, Ohio, for Absolute Intense Wrestling.
-On Night 1 of the tournament, lost in the first to Jodi Fleish.
-On Night 2, Everett competed in a six-man scramble match featuring Gringo Loco, Cheech, Spyder Nate Webb, Louis Lyndon and Space Monkey.
 On September 18, Everett announced that he was granted his release from Impact Wrestling.

 On June 19, 2022, Everett returned to Impact Wrestling, replacing an injured Jack Evans in the six-man Ultimate X match at Slammiversary for the Impact X Division Championship.

+All Elite Wrestling (2022–2024)

+Everett has made three appearances for All Elite Wrestling, losing to Shawn Spears on an episode of Dark in 2022, Samoa Joe on an episode of Dark in August 2023, and Claudio Castagnoli on an episode of Collision in January 2024.